campworkcoeman/campworkcoeman.org/get-involved/staff.md

 experiences to understand what it really takes to operate the high-quality programs of Camp Workcoeman.

-The cost for the program is $150.
+The cost for the program in 2021 is TBD.
 Participants must be at least 14 years old.
 All participants will be evaluated at the end of the week and could be offered to stay for another week based on their performance.